laminlabs/nbproject/docs/guides/example-project/index.md

 # An example project

-There is just a single notebook here right now.
+There are two notebooks here right now.

 ```{toctree}
 :glob: